bosch-io/iot-things-examples/octopus-frontend/README.md

 ![](./images/screenshot.png)

 The Bearer Token input field is required for authentication.
-In case your went through the _octopus-firmware_ or _octopus-simulator_ example, you might have created already a Suite authorization token.
+In case you went through the _octopus-firmware_ or _octopus-simulator_ example, you might have created already a Suite authorization token.
-Otherwise, [Create a Suite Auth Client](https://docs.bosch-iot-suite.com/asset-communication/Create-a-Suite-Auth-client.html) as described in the Asset Communication package documentation.
+Otherwise, [create a Suite Auth Client](https://docs.bosch-iot-suite.com/asset-communication/Create-a-Suite-Auth-client.html) as described in the Asset Communication package documentation.
 Upon request, the client will issue a token, which is valid 60 minutes.

 ### Frontend dependencies